CSCfi/Kielipankki-utilities/docs/howto_metadata_record.md

 ## Create a COMEDI record by cloning an existing one
-It is possible to create a COMEDI record by cloning an existing page.
+It is possible to create a COMEDI record by cloning an existing one.
 This is helpful, if another version of the resource already has a record in COMEDI and all or most of the details are the same.
-TO BE EDITED!
+- For this, login to COMEDI.
+- Open the menu under "CMDI Records" and choose "Clone a metadata record".
+- Choose the record you want to clone from the list of identifiers.
+- Add the identifier of the new metadata record to be created.
+- Remove the self link from the original metadata record and add the new self link (based on the identifier of the new metadata record)
+- Edit the new created metadata record: Change at least the resource name(s), description, identifier